near/docs/docs/concepts/web3/blockchain.md

 At this point, we should have enough knowledge to proceed to the next chapter - choosing the best blockchain to build dApps.

 ## Choosing the right blockchain

 There are a lot of blockchains out there and it might be hard to choose the most suitable one for your needs.
-First of all, we should define the most important characteristic for a chain:
+First of all, we should define the most important characteristics for a chain:

 - Consensus algorithm - by now Proof-of-work proved to be too inefficient and not suitable for high-scale applications.
 Proof-of-stake seems like a much better choice for now.
 Other alternatives exist, but they are less explored and tried in practice.
 - Transaction/Storage cost - cheaper cost directly benefits users (recall, that users will pay for it).
 - Transaction speed - faster transactions processing time means better user experience.
 - Scalability - whether a network is designed to support a large number of transactions.
 If not, transaction speed/cost may grow out of control over time.
 - Development experience - most importantly, what language we’ll use to write our smart contracts.
 Ethereum popularized [Solidity](https://docs.soliditylang.org/en/v0.8.12/) as a programming language of choice for contracts.
 Several newer chains, like NEAR, chose Rust, which is a more mature general-purpose programming language.

 Historically, the first blockchain to introduce smart contracts was Ethereum.
 However, as the number of users grew, transaction speed and cost skyrocketed, and it became apparent that it couldn't handle the demand.
-So, a number of [scaling solutions](https://ethereum.org/en/developers/docs/scaling/) appeared - [layer 2 chains](https://ethereum.org/en/developers/docs/scaling/#layer-2-scaling), [sidechains](https://ethereum.org/en/developers/docs/scaling/sidechains/), and [plazma chains](https://ethereum.org/en/developers/docs/scaling/plasma/).
+So, a number of [scaling solutions](https://ethereum.org/en/developers/docs/scaling/) appeared - [layer 2 chains](https://ethereum.org/en/developers/docs/scaling/#layer-2-scaling), [sidechains](https://ethereum.org/en/developers/docs/scaling/sidechains/), and [plasma chains](https://ethereum.org/en/developers/docs/scaling/plasma/).
 However, they all use some kind of workarounds with their own unique drawbacks.
 Ethereum tries to fix the core problem and redesign its network - like switching to a Proof-of-stake consensus, which is ongoing for quite a long time, but exact timeline when all of the problems will be fixed is very unclear.

 Meanwhile, a new generation of blockchains started to appear.
 They learned from the Etherium mistakes, and designed them from ground-up to be fast, cheap and scalable.
 Choosing the right one is by no means an easy task, but for us we found the [NEAR](https://near.org/) blockchain to be an ideal solution, because of the following properties: